qotlabs/linopt/README.md

 We develop Linopt under [Ubuntu](https://www.ubuntu.com/) 18.04 and provide Makefiles for building.
 To build C++ library you should run `make` command from the `lib` directory.
 It will generate static version of the library `liblinopt.a`.
 Type `make help` for a list of available commands.
 If you want to build Python version of the library go to `pylib` directory and execute `make` in it.
 If the build is successful Python module `pylinopt.so` will appear.
 We also provide [Qt Creator](https://www.qt.io/qt-features-libraries-apis-tools-and-ide/#ide) project files (with extension *.creator) for convenience (however, Qt Creator uses the same Makefiles for building).

+### Documentation

+Documentation is available [here](https://www.qotlabs.org/linopt/doc/index.html).
+The most recent version of documentation can be generated from the source code using Doxygen.
+Simply run `make doc` in the `lib` directory.

 ## About

 ### Versioning